jackmcnulty/cao/README.md

 # CAO — Convert Anything Offline

-CAO is a modular, offline-first command-line tool that lets you convert files between hundreds of formats — including images, text, audio, and more.
+CAO is a modular, offline-first command-line tool that lets you convert files between hundreds of formats — including images, text, geospatial and (soon) more.
 It's designed to be clean, extensible, and completely offline with full plugin support.

 ---